Diamonds and diamond grading

 - SI1 and SI2 are Slightly Included.
 SI diamonds contain inclusions that are noticeable to an experienced grader under 10X magnification.
 Typically, these are clouds, included crystals, knots, cavities and feathers.

 - I1, I2, and I3 are Included.
-Diamonds that fall in the I range contain inclusions which are obvious under 10X magnification.
+Diamonds that fall in the I range contain inclusions which are obvious.
+You will not even need a loupe to see the inclusions.
 They might contain larger feathers or large included crystals.
-In some cases, the inclusions affect transparency and brilliancy, and might even damage the stone.
+In some cases, the inclusions affect transparency and brilliance, and might even damage the stone.

 The cut of a stone is extremely important.